 Recycled asphalt driveways are an inexpensive option for a driveway.
 But before you go buying recycled asphalt that the contractor is "in the neighborhood and just stopped by to give you a great deal" on... recycled asphalt driveways are something to be considered very carefully.
 For a few reasons:

-2) Because recycled asphalt does in fact harden over time, if you’re considering having a concrete or new hot asphalt driveway installed sometime in the future, that hardened recycled asphalt MUST be removed prior to installing the new driveway JUST AS IF YOU ALREADY HAD AN EXISTING DRIVEWAY.
-That hardened recycled asphalt will not break up and crush into a gravely substance again.
+Unfortunately, typically it will not break up and crush into a gravely substance again if the contractor tries to regrade it.
 As it's graded it will only break up in chunks and cannot be graded properly.
-As a result, this requires it to be hauled away and disposed of which increases the costs for the new professionally installed hot asphalt or concrete driveway dramatically.
+As a result, this requires it to be hauled away and disposed of which increases the costs for the new professionally installed hot asphalt or concrete driveway.